< Back

 *St Louis of Toulouse and St Sinibaldus; St Bartholomew and St Sebastian.
 Four canvases, each 293 x 137.

 The life-size figures of St Louis of Toulouse (wearing a sumptuous cope of red brocade over his Franciscan habit) and St Sinibaldus (with pilgrim's hat, scrip and staff) are shown standing within shallow marble niches capped by gold semi-domes.
-Those of St Bartholomew (holding his flaying knife and a book) and St Sebastian (perhaps loosely modelled on the Apollo Belvedere) stand before a deep dark archway.
+Those of St Bartholomew (holding his flaying knife and a book) and St Sebastian (perhaps loosely modelled on the Apollo Belvedere) stand before a deep dark classical archway with a coffered vault.
 The four canvases decorated the doors of the organ in San Bartolomeo a Rialto – a small church, near the Rialto Bridge, used by German merchants, whose warehouse (the Fondaco dei Tedeschi) was close by.
 The St Louis of Toulouse and St Sinibaldus were on the inside of the doors and are better preserved.
 The St Bartholomew and St Sebastian, from the outside of the doors, are said to have been badly restored by the eighteenth-century Venetian painter Giambattista Mengardi.

 The organ doors are not mentioned by Vasari, Sansovino or Ridolfi, and are first recorded only in 1657 in Francesco Scanelli’s Il Microcosmo della Pittore.
 According to a late eighteenth-century source, they were commissioned by Alvise Ricci, who was vicar of San Bartolomeo from October 1507 until 1509.
 They must have been one of Sebastiano’s earliest commissions.
 St Bartholomew was the titular saint of the church and Sebastian was the patron saint of a company of archers that met there.
 The inclusion of Sinibaldus, patron saint of Nuremberg, was presumably for the benefit of the German merchants, while Louis (Alvise) was the name saint of the vicar, whose coat-of-arms appears above the arch.
 The canvases were removed from the organ in the late eighteenth century and framed separately.
 During the twentieth century, they were taken to the Accademia on several occasions, but subsequently returned to San Bartolomeo.
 The church was deconsecrated in the 1980s, and the canvases have been kept at the Accademia since 1980.
 They were restored in 1940-1, and restored again by Venice in Peril for the 1983 Genius of Venice exhibition at the Royal Academy, London.

-Sacra Conversazione’.
+‘Sacra Conversazione’.
 Wood, 50 x 81.

 The two saints are Catherine of Alexandria (with martyr's palm and broken wheel) and John the Baptist (who points at the cross he holds up in his left hand).
 A landscape and distant village are viewed through the open window.
 One of almost two hundred paintings bequeathed to the Accademia in 1838 by the Venetian artistocrat Girolamo Contarini.
 A traditional attribution to Andrea Previtali, a Bergamasque follower of Giovanni Bellini, was abandoned in the late nineteenth century.
 There were subsequent attributions to Vincenzo Catena, Bernardo Licinio, Palma Vecchio and Giovanni Cariani, but recent opinion has been mostly divided between Giorgione and Sebastiano.
 The attribution to Giorgione was made by Roberto Longhi in 1927, while the attribution to Sebastiano – as a very early work that leans on Giovanni Bellini as well as Giorgione – was made by Rodolfo Pallucchini in 1935.
 The Virgin's pose is similar to that in the Madonnas sometimes attributed to Giorgione at Oxford and St Petersburg, while the types of the Christ Child and St Catherine strongly resemble those in the Sacra Conversazione usually attributed to Sebastiano in the Louvre.